bkuhn/talks/OpenSym-2016/politics.markdown

        - ND &amp; NC licensing, which Open Source and Free Software eradicated 20 years ago, is *often preferred*.

-+ copyleft (CC BY-SA or GPL) is widely rejected in Open.* communities.
++ copyleft (CC BY-SA or GPL) is widely &amp; unfairly attacked in Open.* communities.
-       - e.g., Adam, speaking from Open Education, lambasted copyleft this morning.
+       - e.g., Adam, speaking from Open Education mindset, disparaged copyleft this morning.
+       - Politically manipulative conflation of commercial &amp; proprietary.
        - yet copyleft is the only system to assure for-profit companies don't exploit without giving back.